The Racial Life Expectancy Gap in the U.S.

 - Geographic and Environmental Conditions

-All of these factors, particularly income, can cause high levels of stress which can lead to lower life expectancy.
+Many of these factors—and especially income—can cause high levels of stress, which can lead to lower life expectancy.

 Medical and Behavioral Issues

-Asian-Americans again win the life expectancy lottery with regard to health and medical issues, largely due to their diet, which includes high levels of fish consumption instead of red meat.
+Asian Americans again have the longest life expectancy in regard to health and medical issues—largely due to their diet, which is more likely to include more fish, rather than red meat.
 Both White and Black Americans tend to eat more red meat and less fish.
-Hispanic Americans eat more legumes as opposed to red meat.
+Hispanic Americans eat more legumes, rather than red meat.